bpaczkowski/node-request-retry/README.md

 ### With promises

-When you're using promises, you can pass the three following options:
+When you're using promises, you can pass the two following options:
 - `fullResponse` _(default true)_ - To resolve the promise with the full response or just the body
 - `promiseFactory` _(default whenjs)_ - A function to allow the usage of a different promise implementation library
-- `rejectOnRetryStrategyFail` _(default false)_ - Indicates whether the request fails if retryStrategy returned true, even if the underlying request succeeded in getting a response from server.

 ```javascript
 request({